thetwopct/wporg-plugin-readme-linter/tests/fixtures/valid-readme.txt

 == Changelog ==

 = 1.0.0 =
-* Initial release
+* First version of the plugin

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of My Awesome Plugin.
+First version of Analytics Helper plugin.